thinktomorrow/trader/README.md

 - AlmostApplicableDiscounts
 - DiscountConditions: Should default be only one item to be discounted? (see getAffectedItemQuantity)
 - TaxId connection for shipment, payment, discounts.
 These must be changable as well
-- ApplyDiscountsToOrder should accept OrderId, not Order. (e.g. ApplySHipmentRuleToOrder)
+- ApplyDiscountsToOrder should accept OrderId, not MerchantOrder. (e.g. ApplySHipmentRuleToOrder)
 - taxrate regels duidelijk bepalen:
 // RESOURCES:
 // https://www.unizo.be/advies/wat-zijn-de-btw-regels-voor-webshops-voor-verkoop-van-en-naar-het-buitenland en